 Common errors seen include:

 Email address does not look like an email address.
 Indicates that either the wrong field was mapped to the email field or the email address was malformed.
-Common malformations include spaces or special characters in the email address, email addresses without a period or an at sign, and email addresses without the final extension.
+Common malformations include spaces or special characters in the email address, email addresses without a period or an @ sign, and email addresses without the final extension.

 Malformed CSV - Illegal quoting.
 Indicates that the record has unexpectedly ended during import.
 Common causes are records containing hard returns (line breaks) and/or quoted content.
 In both of these cases, the file should be checked for fields that don't show where you expect them.
 For example, a single record that continues across more than one row.